Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/components/card.md

 ---
 layout: docs
 title: Cards
-description: Bootstrap's cards provide a flexible and extensible content container with multiple variants and options.
+description: Boosted's cards provide a flexible and extensible content container with multiple variants and options.
 group: components
 toc: true
 ---

 ## About

 A **card** is a flexible and extensible content container.
 It includes options for headers and footers, a wide variety of content, contextual background colors, and powerful display options.
-If you're familiar with Bootstrap 3, cards replace our old panels, wells, and thumbnails.
+If you're familiar with Boosted 3, cards replace our old panels, wells, and thumbnails.
 Similar functionality to those components is available as modifier classes for cards.

 ## Example

 Cards are built with as little markup and styles as possible, but still manage to deliver a ton of control and customization.
-Built with flexbox, they offer easy alignment and mix well with other Bootstrap components.
+Built with flexbox, they offer easy alignment and mix well with other Boosted components.
 They have no `margin` by default, so use [spacing utilities]({{ site.baseurl }}/docs/{{ site.docs_version }}/utilities/spacing/) as needed.

 Below is an example of a basic card with mixed content and a fixed width.
 Cards have no fixed width to start, so they'll naturally fill the full width of its parent element.
 This is easily customized with our various [sizing options](#sizing).